ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 When trying to earn all achievements as quickly as possible from a new save file, I would get my first win using Defect, and obtain both Common Sense and Who Needs Relics? in the same run.
 This can be fairly consistently done with a build featuring Claw, Hologram, Coolheaded, and Charge Battery, with some other commons sprinkled in as needed.
 If done on a fresh save file, Awakened One will also be the first boss, which is ideal for this strategy.

 However, unless you want to round up all the achievements as quickly as possible, there is no reason to restrict yourself to common cards.
 I recommend orb-oriented builds using card like Biased Cognition, Electrodynamics, Capacitor, Defragment, and Glacier, which do not rely much on relics and scale very effectively into late game.
 Self Repair can be especially useful for this challenge, given the lack of relics to help with healing and defense.
 Charge Battery and Turbo are nice common cards to use for extra energy if you do not have access to a 4th energy.
+This orb-based strategy is well represented in my most recent Who Needs Relics? run with Defect:

 ![image-20200808031206971](../images/3/image-20200808031206971.png)

 #### Ironclad

 I consider Ironclad to be a weaker choice than Watcher or Defect, mostly because Ironclad tends to struggle more when limited to three energy.
 I recommend taking the boss relic swap on Ironclad if available to try to get 4 energy, even though the starter relic is also quite strong.
 Without relics, you are likely to take more chip damage throughout the game, so builds which care less about this downside are ideal.
 My favorite choices are heavy strength gain with Reaper and extremely defensive builds with Barricade.
 Getting an early copy of Feed can also work wonders, allowing you to survive late game through sheer max HP advantage.
-Ironclad can take me a few tries to win with, however, if the cards and starting relic do not come together.
+For any build, Havoc and Offering can be useful cards for cheating expensive cards into play, especially when stuck on 3 energy.
+Here is a recent strength-based deck that barely scraped together a win:

 ![image-20200808113921510](../images/3/image-20200808113921510.png)

 #### Silent

 Silent is probably the class which relies most on relics.
 Her large starting deck is somewhat of a liability in the late game, especially if the starter relic is traded away.
 Her attacks struggle to deal significant damage late game, and she has some difficulty winning without access to 4 energy.
 When choosing silent for this achievement, I suggest building very defensively, using poison or powers to deal damage.
 Avoid relying on Shivs, as they tend to require relic support to be successful.
-It is probably not a good idea to take Concentrate in act 1, like I did in this run:
+It is probably not a good idea to take Concentrate in act 1, like I did in this run, but I can certainly recommend the two copies of Footwork:

 ![image-20200808123131858](../images/3/image-20200808123131858.png)